Table of Contents

 - Ultipa v2.1 with 3 instances HTAP cluster setup

 Note that, the bank’s on-premise cloud environment is supposedly ACS (Advanced Cloud Services) which is based on Microsoft Azure with some special network adaptations, think ACS for the bank’s private cloud as AWS for the public cloud.
-Due to Neo4j’s incompatibility with ACS, we had to resolve to use bare-metal cluster setup to conduct the following testing.
+Due to Neo4j’s incompatibility with ACS, we had to resolve to use a bare-metal cluster setup to conduct the following testing.

 Randomized queries against nodes and edges by their IDs.
 The queries are repeated 1,000 times for each type, total time and average individual query time are counted.
 If TPS (transactions per second) is counted, it’s also recorded.